SAP-samples/build-apps-enablement/BuildShow/250_TA_BTP-Build_Code_Getting-Started/README.md

 In this tutorial, you will use GenAI capabilities of Joule to create a CAP Service with SAP Build Code.
 This will be the back-end service of a mobile application that will be created in SAP Build Apps.
 We will also use SAP Build Process Automation for a building a simple business logic.

+### Suggestions
+1. Try the exercise on Google Chrome incognito window for better experience
+2. For video tutorials open link in a new tab

 ### Goal

 1. To display the power of Generative AI powered Development: Joule in SAP Build Code